rebelsky/csc207c/_mps/json.md

 ---
-title: Mini-Project 9
+title: Mini-Project 10
 xsubtitle: Parsing and producing JSON
 summary: |
   In this project, you will develop a JSON library for Java.
 JSON is "JavaScript Object Notation" and serves as a common format for passing information between programs.
 collaboration: |
-  Students should work in assigned pairs.
+  Students should work in assigned pairs or triplets.
 Students may consult other students in the class (or anyone) as they develop your solutions.
 If you receive help from anyone, make sure to cite them in your responses.
-link: false
+link: true
 ---
-# {{ page.title }} : {{ page.subtitle }}

 Often, we find that we need to transfer information from one program to another.
 For example, when designing Web applications, we may find that we want to query another Web application.
 For example, someone building a meal-planning app for students might want to be able to find out what food is available each day from the dining services app.
 To ease transfer, developers have considered a variety of standard notations for representing data.
 XML is one of the most general notations.
 However, XML is somewhat verbose, and most programmers tend to prioritize simpler approaches.

 These days, JSON, the JavaScript Object Notation, is one of the most common mechanisms for sharing information between programs.
 Among other things, JSON permits you to build deeply nested structures of objects containing objects containing objects.
 As the [ECMA JSON standard](https://ecma-international.org/publications-and-standards/standards/ecma-404/) suggests,